day8/re-frame-http-fx/README.md

     (assoc db :api-result result)}))
 ```

 The result passed to your :on-failure is always a map with various xhrio details provided.
 See the fn [ajax-handler](/src/re-frame-http-fx.core.cljs) for details

 ###TIP:
 If you need additional arguments or identifying tokens in your handler, then
 include them in your `:on-success` and `:on-failure` event vector in Step 3. they
 will be passed along.
 Actual `result` will always be the last value.

 TODO:

-  - XXX value can be a `list` of maps where multiple HTTPs required
 - XXX Are we using the `ajax-request` API?
 If so, I wonder why?
 - XXX could we introduce the notion of `delay`.
 Wait N ms before actioning.
 To assist with retries?